Core Web Vitals are a set of real world website performance metrics that Google considers critical to user experience.

 But ideally, the faster, the better.

-To find slow pages on your site you’ll need an Seobility account.
+To find slow pages on your site you’ll need a Seobility account.

 Don’t have one yet?
-We recommend signing up to a free, 30 day trial of our Premium plan here, which will let you crawl up to 25,000 pages.
+We recommend signing up for a free, 14-day trial of our Premium plan here, which will let you crawl up to 25,000 pages.

 Your next step is to add a new project and start a crawl.